aukspot/dles/README.md

 - [Blunderwall](https://bythomas.co.uk/blunderwall) - Find the secret word on the Blunderwall in 4 tries.
 - [Boggdle](https://simenmh.com/boggdle) - Search for the best 3 words you can find in the Boggle grid.
 - [Bracket City](https://www.theatlantic.com/games/bracket-city/) - Solve the clues within brackets, eventually completing the puzzle.
 (From The Atlantic)
+- [Cadgy](https://onelook.com/cadgy/) - Make valid 5-letter words by selecting one letter from each column.
 - [Categories](https://categories.clevergoat.com) - Group the words in the grid into the 4 secret categories, like Connections or Conexo.
 - [Cell Tower](https://www.andrewt.net/puzzles/cell-tower) - Divide the grid into regions such that each region represents a word.
 - [cemantle](https://cemantle.certitudes.org) - Guess words to see how close they are to the secret word contextually, eventually guessing the secret word.